 By Train from Barcelona: An approximately 2 hour train ride from Barcelona or just 30 minutes from Girona (see RENFE for timetables) will bring you straight into Figueres where the museum is just a 15 minute walk from the train station.
 Signposts from the station to the museum guide you on your trek.
 It should also be noted that the museum’s galleries are accessible by wheelchairs and there are some wheelchairs available for patrons to use in the museum.

-By Tour Bus from Barcelona: There are also coach excursions from Barcelona to Figueres that include a visit to the Dali Museum or you can book a private Dali Museum tour with your own vehicle and driver.
+By Tour Bus from Barcelona: There are also coach excursions from Barcelona to the Dali Museum with visits to Figueres and Girona.

 Salvador Dalí Museum Tour

 Because of various exhibits that are somewhat extraneous of the permanent collection, there is always something new to discover.
 Even the museum tours vary.
 A one hour long tour of the museum with a volunteer guide may highlight Dali’s interest in Freud while another may place an emphasis on science, mathematics or art history as they relate to Dali’s life.
 Other tours are also available which focus on other featured artists such as Andy Warhol and there are even theme based shows.
 There is something for everyone and the variety appeals to a wide range of artistic and creative palates.
 Two hour, specialized tours are available but require advanced booking of at least two weeks.